Mistletoe: Etymology

+Online Etymology Dictionary claims a similar theory, noting, "The alteration of the ending... is perhaps from a mistaking of the final -n for a plural suffix after tan fell from use as a separate word, but Oxford finds it a natural evolution in West Saxon based on stress."

 Groups

 Parasitism has evolved at least twelve times among the vascular plants.
 Molecular data show the mistletoe habit has evolved independently five times within the Santalales—first in the Misodendraceae, but also in the Loranthaceae and three times in the Santalaceae (in the former Santalalean families Eremolepidaceae and Viscaceae, and the tribe Amphorogyneae).

-The largest family of mistletoes, the Loranthaceae, has 73 genera and over 900 species.
+The largest family of mistletoes, the Loranthaceae, has 73 genera and more than 900 species.
 Subtropical and tropical climates have markedly more mistletoe species; Australia has 85, of which 71 are in Loranthaceae, and 14 in Santalaceae.

 Life cycle

 Mistletoe species grow on a wide range of host trees, some of which experience side effects including reduced growth, stunting, and loss of infested outer branches.
 A heavy infestation may also kill the host plant.
 Viscum album successfully parasitizes more than 200 tree and shrub species.

 All mistletoe species are hemiparasites because they do perform some photosynthesis for some period of their life cycle.
 However, in some species its contribution is very nearly zero.
 For example, some species, such as Viscum minimum, that parasitize succulents, commonly species of Cactaceae or Euphorbiaceae, grow largely within the host plant, with hardly more than the flower and fruit emerging.
-Once they have germinated and attached to the circulatory system of the host, their photosynthesis reduces so far that it becomes insignificant.
+Once they have germinated and attached to the circulatory system of the host, their photosynthesis reduces so much that it becomes insignificant.

 Most of the Viscaceae bear evergreen leaves that photosynthesise effectively, and photosynthesis proceeds within their green, fleshy stems as well.
 Some species, such as Viscum capense, are adapted to semi-arid conditions and their leaves are vestigial scales, hardly visible without detailed morphological investigation.
-Therefore, their photosynthesis and transpiration only take place in their stems, limiting their demands on the host's supply of water, but also limiting their intake of carbon dioxide for photosynthesis.
-Accordingly, their contribution to the host's metabolic balance becomes trivial and the idle parasite may become quite yellow as it grows, having practically given up photosynthesis.
+Therefore, their photosynthesis and transpiration only take place in their stems, limiting their demands on the water supply of its host, but also limiting their intake of carbon dioxide for photosynthesis.
+Accordingly, their contribution to the metabolic balance of its host becomes trivial and the idle parasite may become quite yellow or golden as it grows, having practically given up photosynthesis.